 Why are so many Americans still reluctant about purchasing life insurance?
-Roughly one in five American shoppers say a reason they have not bought more life insurance is because they have other financial priorities right now.1
+Roughly one in three Americans surveyed say a reason they have not bought any/more life insurance is because they have other financial priorities right now.1

 Clearly, there is still a significant need for people to build more financial reassurance into their portfolios by adding life insurance, but there is a gap in their understanding of how they may be able to achieve multiple goals through today’s innovative insurance products.
-That’s why it’s so important for financial professionals to realize the possibilities available via products like FIUL, which can help their clients get the death benefit protection they need along with the potential to address other financial issues that may be more top of mind.
+That’s why it’s so important for financial professionals to realize the possibilities available via products like fixed index universal life (FIUL) insurance, which can help their clients get the death benefit protection they need along with the potential to address other financial issues that may be more top of mind.

 If your client needs life insurance coverage and has a lump sum of money they won’t need to access later in life, they could allocate idle assets to an FIUL policy.